-PHASE I: Determine, insofar as possible, the scientific and technical merit and feasibility of ideas thought to have potential to transition to DAF applications.
-Additionally, validate the product-market fit between the proposed solution and a potential Air Force and/or Space Force stakeholder.
-Define a clear, immediately actionable plan with the proposed solution and the DAF customer and end-user.
+Determine, insofar as possible, the scientific and technical merit and feasibility of ideas thought to have potential to transition to Space Force applications.
+Additionally, validate the product-market fit between the proposed solution and a potential Space Force stakeholder.
+Define a clear, immediately actionable plan with the proposed solution and the Space Force customer and end-user.
 This feasibility study should:

-- 1. Clearly identify the potential stakeholders of the adapted solution for solving the Air Force and/or Space Force need(s). - 2.
-Describe the pathway to integrating with DAF operations, to include how the applicant plans to accomplish core technology development, navigate applicable regulatory processes, and integrate with other relevant DAF systems and/or processes. - 3.
-Describe if and how the solution can be used by other DoD or Governmental customers.
+- Clearly identify the potential stakeholders of the adapted solution for solving the Space Force need(s). - Describe the pathway to integrating the Space Force operations, to include how the applicant plans to accomplish core technology development, navigate applicable regulatory processes, and integrate with other relevant Space Force systems and/or processes. - Describe if and how the solution can be used by other DoD or Government customers.